Wine and Cheese Pairings for Holiday Party Fun

-Wisconsin Milk Marketing Board’s excellent Cheese Cupid is fun to use, and goes beyond wine to include beer and spirits.
+Another tool to try is the Wisconsin Milk Marketing Board’s Cheese Cupid.
+It is fun to use, and goes beyond wine to include beer and spirits.
 (In Wisconsin, we love our beer and brandy, so it’s only natural.)

 While some online resources can get painfully specific with regard to precise wine and cheese pairings, these charts keep it simple by offering a variety of partners for your cheese.
-In fact, with just a few minutes of research, you can easily find wines (and other foods) that will pair successfully with more than one cheese, greatly simplifying the shopping experience and likely saving you a bit of money: time and money that can be spent eating more cheese!
+In fact, with just a few minutes of research, you can easily find wines (and other foods) that will pair successfully with more than one cheese, greatly simplifying the shopping experience and likely saving you a bit of time and money — time and money that can be spent eating more cheese!

 Identify the cheeses.
 Make cheese labels and tasting cards so guests know what they’re tasting.
 Include wine suggestions.

 Serve everything at the right temperature.
 Take the cheese out of the fridge 1 to 2 hours before starting.
 Room-temperature cheese always tastes best.
 As for wines, chill white wines 2–3 hours before serving.
 They should be served at 50 to 60 degrees.
 Stick red wines in the fridge 1 to 2 hours before serving; they should be served at 55 to 65 degrees (cellar temperature), not room temperature.
 Pinot noir is best at 55; big reds like cabernet and zinfandel on the upper end at 65.